enfein/mieru/docs/server-install.md

 mita stop
 ```

 Note that each time you change the settings with `mita apply config <FILE>`, you need to restart the service with `mita stop` and `mita start` for the new settings to take effect.
+An exception is, if you only change `users` or `loggingLevel` settings, you may run `mita reload` to load the new settings, which will not disturb active connections between server and client.

 After starting the proxy service, proceed to [Client Installation & Configuration](https://github.com/enfein/mieru/blob/main/docs/client-install.md).